forlilab/Meeko/docs/source/tutorial4a.rst

 In regard to the precedure, we will use the `molscrub` package to assign protonation states and generate ligand conformers.
 Then, we will use the respective writer functions in `meeko` to save the prepared ligand molecules into PDBQT files, which are the required input format for AutoDock-GPU.
 The ligand preparation process will be parallelized using the `multiprocessing` module to speed up the processing time.

-The following code block demonstrates the ligand preparation process:
+The following Python script demonstrates the ligand preparation process with possible multiprocessing.
+This is a complete Python script and you may use Python from terminal to execute this script.

 ```python
 from rdkit import Chem